Estimation of Risk Contributions with MCMC: Numerical experiments

-The acceptance rate of the MH algorithm in each risk model was (1) 0.556, (2) 0.186, (3) 0.643, and (4) 0.757.
-In Fig. $\ref{Figure 1}$, we can observe that the autocorrelation plots steadily decline below 0.1 by the lag $h$ around 30 for all risk models.
-Together with the moderate acceptance rates, we can confirm that the choice of the proposal distributions above are appropriate for all risk models.
+Due to the simplicity of MC, NW, and GR estimators, they were calculated instantly for all risk models.
+On the other hand, MH estimators took (1) 2.324, (2) 1.425, (3) 3.828, and (4) 3.698 minutes to generate an $N$-path and to compute the estimators.
+As mentioned in section $\ref{choice of the proposal distribution}$, the validity of the proposal selection can be inspected by autocorrelation plots and ACR.
+Figure $\ref{QF_Figure1}$ (v)--(viii) shows the autocorrelation plots of the Markov chains generated by Algorithm 2.
+The acceptance rate of the MH algorithm in each risk model was (1) 0.566, (2) 0.222, (3) 0.604, and (4) 0.767.
+In Figure $\ref{QF_Figure1}$ (v)--(viii), we can observe that the autocorrelation plots steadily decline below 0.1 by lag $h$ around 100 for all risk models.
+Together with the observations that the ACRs are moderate, we could state that the choices of the proposal distributions above are appropriate for all risk models.

-Before showing the estimation results, we check the shapes of the conditional distributions $F_{\bX'|S=v}$ by plotting the Markov chains generated by Algorithm 2.
-Fig. $\ref{Figure 2}$ shows the contour plots of the generated Markov chains.

-According to these plots, the features of the conditional distributions $F_{\bX'|S=v}$ are summarized as follows: \begin{enumerate} \item[(1)] {\it Pareto + $\pi$-rotated Clayton :} the contour plot Fig. $\ref{Figure 2}$ (a) shows that $F_{\bX'|S=v}$ has a unique mode at the center of the Simplex.
-Most probability of $F_{\bX'|S=v}$ is concentrated around the mode, and the probability decreases as going far away from the center.
-Also, the contour plot is almost symmetric at the diagonal line $y=x$.
+Before showing the results of the estimation, let us check the shapes of the conditional distributions $F_{\bX'|S=v}$ by plotting the $N$-path generated by Algorithm 2.
+Figure $\ref{QF_Figure1}$ (i)--(iv) shows the contour plots of the generated Markov chains.
+According to these plots, the features of the conditional distribution $F_{\bX'|S=v}$ in each risk model are summarized as follows: \begin{enumerate} \item[(1)] {\it Pareto + survival Clayton:} The contour plot in Figure $\ref{QF_Figure1}$ (i) shows that $F_{\bX'|S=v}$ has a unique mode.
+The density steadily decays as they move away from the mode.
+In addition, the contour plot seems symmetric at the diagonal line.

-\item[(2)] {\it Pareto + t copula :} Unlike the case (1), $F_{\bX'|S=v}$ possesses two distinct modes near the $x$- and $y$-axes.
-Especially near the $y$-axis, there is a peak around which the probability changes significantly.
-Also, the contour plot Fig. $\ref{Figure 2}$ (b) is asymmetric at the diagonal line $y=x$.
+\item[(2)] {\it Pareto + $t$-copula:} Unlike case (1), $F_{\bX'|S=v}$ seems to possess two distinct modes close to the axes.
+High probabilities are concentrated around the edges of the simplex.
+Along with the axes, the gradients of the density seem to be sharp.
+Moreover, the contour plot in Figure $\ref{QF_Figure1}$ (ii) is asymmetric at the diagonal line $y=x$.

-\item[(3)] {\it Student's t + $\pi$-rotated Clayton :} Although $\bX'|S=v$ can take negative values, it is supported almost on the bounded simplex as in the case (1).
-The contour plot Fig. $\ref{Figure 2}$ (c) is unimodal and almost symmetric around $y=x$.
-Also, the tail of $F_{\bX'|S=v}$ is apparently light.
+\item[(3)] {\it Student's $t$ + survival Clayton:} Although the conditional loss random vector $\bX'|S=v$ can take negative values, it is supported mostly on the bounded simplex as in case (1).
+The contour plot in Figure $\ref{QF_Figure1}$ (iii) seems unimodal and symmetric around the diagonal.
+The tails of $F_{\bX'|S=v}$ are obviously light.